RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: Introduction

+Among all existing approaches to recoloring an image, palette-based color editing (PCE) \cite{aksoy2017unmixing, zhang2017palette, wang2019improved} stands out due to its most intuitive and efficient user interaction.
+PCE first extracts a palette of representative colors from the image.
+Each color corresponds to a pure-colored layer.
+The image will be decomposed as a blending of the layers by solving the weight of each palette item.
+After that, we can simply alter the palette to precisely edit the image's colors, such as tuning green layers to recolor grass and leaves in a ``forest'' image.

-In this paper, we propose a novel method, RecolorNeRF, to conduct photo-realistic PCE for NeRF representation, which to our knowledge is the first attempt using a fully learnable palette for layer decomposition.
-Although PosterNeRF \cite{tojo2022recolorable} has tried NeRF recoloring based on a palette, it can only enable color editing after posterization, making the results unrealistic.
-As known, the NeRF of a scene is commonly reconstructed from multi-view images.
-Thus, another possible way to perform PCE of NeRF is firstly extracting palettes from the pixels in all input images, following the method of \cite{tan2016decomposing}, and then conducting layer decomposition and color editing for each rendered view of the pre-trained NeRF.
-Though it is easy to implement, this strategy suffers from three major issues: First, the recoloring in this way becomes post-processing of NeRF rendering, which causes expensive computational costs.
-Second, as each view is independently processed, the results tend to lack view consistency.
-Third, the palette extraction is achieved by a heuristic method, which may make the palette color less representative and the layer decomposition not clean enough, therefore interfering with the color manipulation.
+In this paper, we propose a novel method, RecolorNeRF, to conduct photo-realistic PCE on NeRF representations, which to our knowledge is the first attempt using a learnable palette for layer-wise decomposition of 3D scenes.
+Although \cite{tojo2022recolorable} has performed NeRF recoloring based on palettes, its rendering results are compromised by its lossy posterization.
+Another possible approach to adapting PCE to NeRF is to first extract palettes from the pixels of all input images, using the heuristic method in \cite{tan2016decomposing}, and then separately conduct layer decomposition and color editing for each novel view rendered from a pre-trained NeRF model.
+Despite being straightforward to implement, this solution suffers from exhausted per-view decomposition, poor view inconsistency, and 3D-agnostic palette extraction.